Scott Cordts, MD - Program Director

 For 4 years he practiced rural family medicine in Sparta and Marissa, Illinois, as an employee of Sparta Community Hospital.
 While there, he served as a preceptor for family medicine residents at the Saint Louis University Family Medicine Residency.

-In July 2009, Dr. Cordts relocated with his family to Evansville to become an associate director at the Deaconess Family Medicine Residency Program.
-His special interests include diabetes, asthma, office procedures, and colonoscopy.
+In July 2009, Dr. Cordts relocated with his family to Evansville to join the faculty at the Deaconess Family Medicine Residency Program.
+He served as Associate Director since 2013 and was promoted to Program Director in July of 2018.
+His special interests include quality improvement, curriculum development, evidence-based medicine, preventive care, office procedures and colonoscopy.

 Charles Strickland, MD - Assistant Director